kylpo/notes/Perfect-OS.md

 Wouldn't it have been better for OSs to standardize on a language, base set of APIs, etc?
 - This would slow innovation, like what has happened to browsers.

 ---

+You can't multitask with a modal.

+Thinking about windows Start screen and Metro tiles.

+---